bsyh/blink_detect_live/README.md

 The blue line represents the pupil diameter stream.
 Colored blocks denote blinks.

 ![result](doc/result.gif)
-Figure 1:Left eye\
+Figure 1: Left eye\
-Figure 2:Right eye\
+Figure 2: Right eye\
-Figure 3:Combined eyes for one topic\
+Figure 3: Combined eyes for one topic\
 The blue line represents the pupil diameter stream.
 Green blocks denote blinks.
-And the pupil diameter stream is smoothed.
+And the pupil diameter stream is smoothed, with the out-lier removed, missing data during blink interpolated by Akima algorithm.

 # Description
 The BlinkDetector class subscribes to the pupil diameter topic and processes the data in real time.
 It maintains a buffer of recent pupil diameter samples and timestamps, which is used to calculate the smoothed diameter.
 When a blink is detected, the node publishes a Blink message with the onset, offset, and duration of the blink event.